-• Combines, Rookie Camps and Sliding Schools may have general fees that go towards coaching, ice time, equipment, etc.

-- USABS will use VIK (Airbnb, JRC, etc.) to help reduce costs for athletes whenever possible - Personal competitive gear includes helmets, spikes, gloves, training gear, etc. - In some cases, if housing is not available at the LP OPTC, athletes may be responsible for the cost of alternative housing - Program fees include national team kit and travel insurance - Athletes may qualify for additional support programs
+- Combines, Rookie Camps and Sliding Schools may have general fees that go towards coaching, ice time, equipment, etc. - USABS will use VIK (Airbnb, JRC, etc.) to help reduce costs for athletes whenever possible - Personal competitive gear includes helmets, spikes, gloves, training gear, etc. - When possible, USABS will try to provide one new helmet to each national team member.
+Any further helmet is the responsibility of the athlete. - In some cases, if housing is not available at the LP OPTC, athletes may be responsible for the cost of alternative housing - Program fees include team kit and travel insurance - Athletes may qualify for additional support programs